michellexbui/michelle-and-richard/content/policy.md

 ### What is your registry / gift list?

-We would like monetary gifts instead of a registry!
+We would like monetary gifts instead of a registry.
 This is typical of Vietnamese weddings.

-### Where are the invitations?
+### Where are the invitations / RSVP?

-We will send invitations next month!
+We will send invitations and post an RSVP link next month.

 ### When should I return my RSVP?

-Please let us know by early December if you are able to attend our wedding!
+Please let us know by early December if you are able to attend our wedding.

 ## Travel & Transportation:

 ### How can I get to the wedding?

 The wedding is located in the Dallas-Fort Worth Metroplex of Texas.
 If you are flying, the nearest airport is Dallas Fort Worth International Airport (DFW).
-Please contact us if you are having trouble arranging transportation!
+Please contact us if you are having trouble arranging transportation.
 Unfortunately, nothing is walkable.

 ### When should I arrive?